JetBrains/kotlin-web-site/pages/docs/reference/dynamic-type.md

 The `dynamic` type basically turns off Kotlin's type checker:

-  - a value of this type can be assigned to any variable or passed anywhere as a parameter,
+  - a value of this type can be assigned to any variable or passed anywhere as a parameter;
-  - any value can be assigned to a variable of type `dynamic` or passed to a function that takes `dynamic` as a parameter,
+  - any value can be assigned to a variable of type `dynamic` or passed to a function that takes `dynamic` as a parameter;
   - `null`-checks are disabled for such values.

 The most peculiar feature of `dynamic` is that we are allowed to call **any** property or function with any parameters